zxs/webhdfs-ruby-client/README.md

-# webhdfs - A client library implementation for Hadoop WebHDFS, and HttpFs, for Ruby
+# webhdfs-client - A client library implementation for Hadoop WebHDFS, and HttpFs, for Ruby

-The webhdfs gem is to access Hadoop WebHDFS (EXPERIMENTAL: and HttpFs).
+The webhdfs-client gem is to access Hadoop WebHDFS (EXPERIMENTAL: and HttpFs).
 WebHDFS::Client is a client class, and WebHDFS::FileUtils is utility like 'fileutils'.

 ## Installation